TongmengXie/langauge_identification/README.md

 A cosine-similarity matrix showing how similar the language fingerprints are.

 These reveal natural clusters (e.g., Spanish/Galician, English/Dutch) and strong separation between languages with different writing systems.

+- Interpretation of similarity matrix: Spanish, Galician, Portuguese, and French form a loose Romance cluster with noticeably higher mutual similarity than with other languages.
+English and Dutch form a smaller Germanic cluster, while Esperanto sits in between major groups with moderate similarity to most Latin-script languages.
+Marathi and Russian stand alone as isolated singletons because their scripts share no n-gram structure with the Latin-based languages.

+- Interpretation of confusiom matrix: Galician has more false negatives: the classifier frequently thinks a Galician sentence is Spanish or Portuguese because the shared letter patterns dominate the fingerprint.